-- Capital improvement requests - Reimbursement for food and entertainment costs - Stipends for educators or substitute teacher payments
+- Capital improvement requests - Reimbursement for food and entertainment costs - Stipends for educators or substitute teacher payments - Donations to organizations

-Format requirements: Applications must be no longer than one to two pages, including the budget, single-spaced and typed using standard margins and a font no smaller than 11-point.
+Format requirements: Applications must be no longer than two pages including the budget, single-spaced, and typed using standard margins and a font no smaller than 11-point.
 All questions must be answered completely.
 Proposals should be spell-checked and proofread.
-Proposals that do not conform to these specifications may not be considered.
+Proposals that do not conform to these specifications will not be considered.